Carpal Tunnel Syndrome: Common Symptoms, Causes & Treatment Strategies. Have A Question? Speak To A Therapist Today. Call (24/7): 1300-003-777.

 Carpal tunnel syndrome is not only frustrating for sufferers but it can be completely debilitating to one’s life.
-Carpal tunnel syndrome is a painful condition involving the hand and fingers.
+Carpal tunnel pain effects the forearm, wrist, hand and fingers.
 It’s important to be properly assessed by a Chiropractor or health care practitioner to accurately diagnose your problem.
 The major signs that you require carpal tunnel syndrome treatment is if you notice swelling of the wrist and hand, muscle weakness of the wrist and hand, numbness and tingling, symptoms are predominantly worse during the night, muscle wasting of the hand and fingers and elbow/neck/shoulder pain.
 While this is the case, other associated symptoms may also be present and therefore highlights the importance of prompt assessment & management.

 Anatomy Of The Carpal Tunnel